Last updated: April 2, 2026

 Cost of Living

-Phuket offers a relatively affordable cost of living compared to Western countries.
+In addition, holders of the Digital Nomad Visa Thailand benefit from not needing to make frequent border runs, which significantly reduces both the stress and cost of long-term living on the island.
 Monthly expenses, including accommodation, food, transportation, and coworking memberships, can range from $1,000 to $2,000 USD, depending on lifestyle choices.

 Accommodation Options